Master of Communication

 - 8 credit points of Cross-disciplinary Study

-8 credit points of core units in theory, methods and advanced research (see below, Research Project)
+- A further 6 credit points of core units in research methods and independent research writing.

 Refer to the details of each specialisation for availability.